Radeon RX 7600 vs GeForce RTX 3090

 The Bottom Line

 At $259.99, the Radeon RX 7600 is the most affordable option.
 It takes the lead in tdp and boost clock.
-Tagged as Budget Pick.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths